np3wu/Spydur_Guide/docs/gettingstarted/sending_jobs/build_molecule.md

 # Building a Molecule Using Chemcraft
 {: .fs-9 }

 In this section, we will be using Chemcraft to build a molecule.
-Again ignore the instructions in example 2.1, because we will be using Chemcraft instead of Gauusview.
+Again ignore the instructions in example 2.1, because we will be using Chemcraft instead of Gausview.

 Open the Chemcraft program (either by clicking on <img alt="chemcraft.png" src="https://github.com/np3wu/Spydur_Guide/blob/main/images/icons/chemcraft.png?raw=true" alt="chemcraft_logo" width="100" height="100"> or using the search bar).